Prospective Student FAQs

 For Spring entry into the nursing major , the filing period for nursing applications is August 1-31.
-Prerequisite courses must be completed by December 20 (Fall semester).
+Prerequisite courses must be completed by mid-August.
 On-line applications will be available August 1-31.

 For Fall entry into the nursing major, the filing period for nursing applications is March 1-31.
-Prerequisite courses must be completed by June 15 (Spring semester).
+Prerequisite courses must be completed by December 20 prior to the program application.
 On-line application for Fall available March 1-31.

 For new transfer students, entry into the Nursing major requires two applications: the University application, which is submitted on-line at www.csumentor.edu and the Nursing (BSN) application.
 Freshman are admitted to Pre-Nursing only.